rocket5/rocket5.github.io/README.md

 # Rocket 5 Studios
 ### Makers of innovative and entertaining experiences.

+## Welcome
+Welcome to Rocket 5.
+We're making innovative and entertaining software and products with an emphasasis on art, culture, sustainability and nature for you to enjoy.

+### Tagline

 ## Overview
 Rocket 5 is an award winning game and app development studio founded in 2012 by game industry veterans Catherine Feraday Miller and Tim Miller.
 Located in Toronto Canada, Rocket 5 is committed to making innovative and entertaining software that can be enjoyed by children and adults alike.